ASTR 1210 (O'Connell) Study Guide 23

 it is to obtain reliable knowledge on this scale.

-lifeforms in the universe.
-In fact, the most powerful impact of
+other, non-terrestrial lifeforms in the universe.
+In fact, the most

-astronomy on popular thinking concerns something that it hasn't
+powerful impact of astronomy on popular thinking concerns something

-So, in this lecture we examine the question of whether
+So, in this lecture we examine the questions of whether

 there is life elsewhere in the cosmos, where it might be,